LucasDelfino92/morrowindsharp/main.md

 [**Arukinns Better Books and Scrolls**](https://www.nexusmods.com/morrowind/mods/43100)
 Replaces all the bookcovers, bookpages and scrolls.

 > ℹ️ Note that this mod contains lore-unfriendly textures for the books' pages.
-You can easily delete these textures, named **Tx_book_pages_**.
+You can easily hide these textures, named **Tx_book_pages_**.

 [**Melchior's Magnificent Manuscripts**](https://www.nexusmods.com/morrowind/mods/45626)
 Model replacer for book and scroll models.